agrawal-2005/CODEEASY/README.md

-##codeeditor
+#codeeditor
-for sending the file to kafka server ,send it to `localhost:3003`
+for sending the file to kafka server, send it to `localhost:3003`

 ## Using this example